 What a quality dog treat should provide

-The only reason it is 80% (animal product) rather than 100%, is that my dog has soft chewing jaw (small bird dog) and struggles to eat sufficient animal based fibre.
-I subsidise a raw meat diet with very high fibre dog pellets to give sufficient solidity to his stools and maintain his intestine health.
+The only reason it is 80% (animal product) rather than 100%, is that my dog has a soft chewing jaw (small bird dog) and struggles to eat sufficient animal-based fiber.
+I subsidize a raw meat diet with very high fiber dog pellets to give sufficient solidity to his stools and maintain his intestine health.

-If you replace any percentage of your regular grain based dog food, you can mostly replace gram for gram with a meat based treat to maintain your dog's weight.
-You may have to reduce kibble even further because meat is bio available so more of it will be used by your dog, just keep an eye on their weight.
+If you replace any percentage of your regular grain-based dog food, you can mostly replace gram for gram with a meat-based treat to maintain your dog’s weight.
+You may have to reduce kibble even further because the meat is bioavailable so more of it will be used by your dog, just keep an eye on their weight.

-Even if you replace some of the kibble with our meat ball, meat stick or our crinkle range, you will be replacing kibble (typically 30 - 40% meat) with our treats at 80% meat.
-So this is still a very affordable way to replace/ subsidise your dog food with a higher meat based source.
+Even if you replace some of the kibbles with our meatball, meat stick or our crinkle range, you will be replacing kibble (typically 30 – 40% meat) with our treats at 80% meat.
+So this is still a very affordable way to replace/ subsidise your dog food with a higher meat-based source.

-Bone wise we only sell large oven dried bones (not small).
-For dogs that can break these bones open, they get a quality calcium and phosphorus source (in the right ratio) as well as the marrow.
-But most small and medium sized dogs can't do this daily.
+Bone wise we only sell large oven-dried bones (not small).
+For dogs that can break these bones open, they get quality calcium and phosphorus source (in the right ratio) as well as the marrow.
+But most small and medium-sized dogs can’t do this daily.
 That is why we recommend raw chicken necks or wings for most smaller dogs looking for a natural calcium source.
 Your butcher sells these not us.
 As long as you freeze and handle these products like you would your own food, they should not present a health issue.

 Many of these treats also provide dog teeth cleaning, gum health and dog ‘occupation’ – reducing boredom and satisfying the primal function of chewing.

-Examples where commercial carb based dog food is lacking in nutrition is in such areas as quality offal and bone.
+Examples, where a portion of commercial carb-based dog food is lacking in nutrition, is in such areas as quality offal and bone.
 Quality offal costs money because humans consume it, so dog food regularly has offal (a high nutrition source for wild dogs) of low quality and in some cases diseased or from decaying animal stock.
-Dog's also need calcium.
+Dog’s also need calcium.
 Ideally from quality bones.
-Some dog foods use calcium from non animal sources, which like non-animal protein is not bio available (cant be used efficiently by the dog).
+Some dog foods use calcium from non-animal sources, which like non-animal protein is not bioavailable (cant be used efficiently by the dog).

-People have been sold on the idea of 'grain free' as a high quality alternative, but sweet potato is still a carb.
-Good for humans but containing no animal protein, so its essentially another filler.
+People have been sold on the idea of ‘grain-free’ as a high-quality alternative, but sweet potato is still a carb.
+Good for humans but containing no animal protein, so it is essentially another filler.

-Remember whatever ingredients you supply to your dog that include energy (kilojoules) are kilojoules that you could use from animal sources to make up for the deficit in commercial dog food.
-When adding any 'food or treat' to your dog's diet, you have to reduce the same amount from your dog food to keep your dog from obesity.
-If you add more grain based foods their protein gap widens, because plant protein is nowhere near as bio available as a quality meat source protein.
+Remember whatever ingredients you supply to your dog that includes energy (kilojoules) are kilojoules that you could use from animal sources to make up for the deficit in commercial dog food.
+When adding any ‘food or treat’ to your dog’s diet, you have to reduce the same amount from your dog food to keep your dog from obesity.
+If you add more grain-based foods their protein gap widens because plant protein is nowhere near as bioavailable as a quality meat sourced protein.

 When meat treats are so nutritionally dense and irresistible (in a natural way) some dogs can consume without chewing sufficiently – that is why matching a treat type to your dog’s chewing style is important.